awsdocs/aws-cloudformation-user-guide/doc_source/macros-example.md

 Before using a macro, we first have to do two things: create the Lambda function that performs the desired template processing, and then make that Lambda function available to CloudFormation by creating a macro definition\.

 **Note**
 We'll examine the actual code for the Lambda function later in this topic\.

 The following sample template contains the definition for our example macro\.
 To make the macro available in a specific CloudFormation account, we create a stack from the template\.
-The macro definition specifies the macro name, a brief description, and references the ARN of the Lambda function that CloudFormation invokes when this macro is used in a template\. \(We have not included a **LogGroupName** or **LogRoleARN** property for error logging\.\) For more information, see [AWS::CloudFormation::Macro](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cloudformation-macro.html)\.
+The macro definition specifies the macro name, a brief description, and references the ARN of the Lambda function that CloudFormation invokes when this macro is used in a template\. \(We haven't included a **LogGroupName** or **LogRoleARN** property for error logging\.\) For more information, see [AWS::CloudFormation::Macro](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cloudformation-macro.html)\.

 In this example, assume that the stack created from this template is named **JavaMacroFunc**\.
 Because the macro `Name` property is set to the stack name, the resulting macro is named **JavaMacroFunc** as well\.